 What is FISP?

-I am Jorge Fontan an architect in NYC and owner of Fontan Architecture.
-In this post we will be discussing a general overview and procedure for the Facade Inspection Safety Program.
+I am Jorge Fontan, an architect in NYC and owner of Fontan Architecture.
+In this post, we will discuss a general overview of the Façade Inspection Safety Program procedure.
 This program exists to ensure that buildings in New York are safe.
-People killed by falling debris from unsafe building facades in New York on multiple occasions therefor this is a matter to be taken seriously.
+On multiple occasions, people have been killed by falling debris from unsafe building facades in New York.
+Therefore, this is a matter to take seriously.

-Why are Facade Inspections Required Local Law 11
+Why are Façade Inspections Required by Local Law 11

-In 1979 a college student named Grace Gold was killed by a piece of terra cotta that fell from a building facade and struck her in the head.
-After this incident in Mayor Ed Koch enacted Local Law 10/80.
+In 1979 a college student named Grace Gold was killed by a piece of terra cotta that fell from a building façade and struck her head.
+After this incident, Mayor Ed Koch enacted Local Law 10/80.

-In 1997 a large section of brick wall collapsed on Madison Avenue which motivated the City of New York to create new and more thorough requirements which was Local Law 11/98 and is now currently referred to as FISP.
+In 1997 a large section of brick wall collapsed on Madison Avenue, which motivated the City of New York to create new and more thorough requirements, which became Local Law 11/98 and is currently referred to as FISP.

-Building safety continues to be problem in NYC.
-In 2015 Greta Greene a 2 year old was killed by falling debris.
-In 2019 Erica Tishman was killed by falling debris as well in New York City.
-In the case of Tishman criminal charges were brought against the building owner.
+Building safety continues to be a problem in NYC.
+In 2015 Greta Greene, a 2-year-old, was killed by falling debris.
+In 2019 Erica Tishman was killed by falling debris in New York City.
+In the case of Tishman, criminal charges were brought against the building owner.

 What Buildings are Subject to Local Law 11 FISP Inspections in NYC?

-FISP requires the inspection of exterior walls and appurtenances of for all buildings in New York City over six stories.
+FISP requires the inspection of exterior walls and appurtenances of all New York City buildings over six stories.

 What is meant by buildings over six stories?
 In the context of FISP, any building over six stories on any elevation counts.
 If it is six stories on one side and more on the other, that counts.
 If it is six stories on one side plus a basement, that also counts.
 This designation is regardless of what is written on the Certificate of Occupancy.

-All qualifying buildings require a FISP Report every cycle which is a five year period.
-There are over 16,000 buildings in NYC that qualify for FISP, and of course this number is growing every year.
+All qualifying buildings require a FISP Report for every FISP Cycle.
+The FISP Cycles are five years.
+There are over 16,000 buildings in NYC that qualify for FISP; of course, this number is growing yearly.

 What is a FISP Report?

-In order to comply with the FISP requirements, and Local LAW 11, a building owner must hire an architect or engineer who is sufficiently qualified to inspect building facades and prepare a FISP Report.
-The FISP Report is electronically filed with the New York City Department of Buildings (DOB) on the DOB NOW website.
+To comply with the FISP requirements and Local LAW 11, a building owner must hire a QEWI, an architect or engineer sufficiently qualified to inspect building facades and prepare a FISP Report.
+The FISP Report is filed with the New York City Department of Buildings (DOB) on the DOB NOW website.

 The FISP report will provide one of three categories as a result of the inspection: